OWASP/wstg/style_guide.md

 ## Language and Grammar

-To make the WSTG consistent and pleasant to read, please check your spelling and use proper grammar.
-Use American English.
+To make the WSTG consistent and pleasant to read, please check your spelling (we use American English) and use proper grammar.

 The sections below describe specific style choices to follow.